html2rss/html2rss/README.md

 </details>

-## Adding a enclosure to items
+## Adding an enclosure to each item

-enclosure can be 'anything', e.g. a image, audio or video file.
+An enclosure can be 'anything', e.g. a image, audio or video file.

-The `enclosure` selector needs to return a URL of the content to enclose.
-If the extracted URL is relative, it will be converted to an absolute one using the channel's url.
+The config's `enclosure` selector needs to return a URL of the content to enclose.
+If the extracted URL is relative, it will be converted to an absolute one using the channel's url as a base.

 Since html2rss does no further inspection of the enclosure, the support of this tag comes with trade-offs: